Andrew Hauptman

-Andrew Hauptman (born 1969) is an American business executive, philanthropist, and civic leader.
-In 1998, Hauptman founded the investment firm Andell Holdings, which has become a leading family office entity.
+Andrew Hauptman (born 1969) is an American business executive and philanthropist.
+In 1998, Hauptman founded the investment firm Andell Holdings, a family office entity.

 Early life

 Hauptman was born in 1969 on Eglin Air Force Base in Ft.
 Walton Beach, and raised in Smithtown, New York.
 His father is a retired pediatrician and his mother is an artist and former college counseling advisor.
 He graduated with a B.A. from Yale University and an M.B.A. from Harvard Business School.
 Early in his career, he worked at Alex.
 Brown & Sons in New York City and later, as an executive with Universal Studios in London, where he played a key role in the oversight of its international operations.
 In his youth, he was a competitive soccer and tennis player and participated in social service programs in Latin America (Belize) and Sub-Saharan Africa (Lesotho).

 Career

 Andell Entertainment

 Hauptman previously developed and produced several feature films including State of Play, starring Russell Crowe in 2009, Millions directed by Danny Boyle in 2004, and John Hamburg's directorial debut, Safe Men, which premiered at Sundance in 1998.